Royal College of Emergency Medicine Menu Menu

 We are constantly seeking to improve the service we provide.
 As well as an enhanced user experience, the new bespoke portal also provides the following:

-• data visualization, and streamlined reporting, allowing users to make more informed decisions with ease.
+• Data visualisation, and streamlined reporting, allowing users to make more informed decisions with ease.

 • An online resource hub providing resources to support sites with the QIPs process, and Quality Improvement.